 The process of managing issues, however, is not always a smooth ride.
-You have to ensure each issue is adequately reported on time, prioritized, logged into the database and appointed to a suitable person who has the optimum set of skills to fix it.
-Which is why Project Managers employ the help of an issue management software.
+You have to ensure each issue is adequately reported on time, prioritized, logged into the database, and appointed to a suitable person who has the optimum set of skills to fix it.
+This is why Project Managers employ the help of issue management software.

 In addition to Issue Management, nTask is an all-in-one tool that facilitates all necessary aspects of project management that include but are not limited to, meeting management, team management, and time management.